p-j-smith/lipyphilic/README.rst

 `MDAnalysis <https://userguide.mdanalysis.org/stable/examples/quickstart.html#Analysis>`__ then you know how to use **lipyphilic**!

-Analysis tools in Lipyphilic include: identifying sterol flip-flop events, calculating domain registration over time, and calculating local lipid compositions.
+Analysis tools in **lipyphilic** include: identifying sterol flip-flop events, calculating domain registration over time, and calculating local lipid compositions.
 These tools position **lipyphilic** as complementary to, rather than competing against, existing membrane analysis software such as `MemSurfer <https://github.com/LLNL/MemSurfer>`__ and `FatSlim <http://fatslim.github.io/>`__.